 Coughing and respiratory distress (difficulty breathing, shortness of breath, open-mouth breathing, etc.) are the most commonly reported signs with obstructive lung disease.
 Coughing is a significant finding since there are relatively few causes of coughing in the cat.
-Many cats assume a squatting position with the neck extending during these coughing episodes.
+Many cats assume a squatting position with the neck extending during these coughing episodes (this is called an orthopneic posture).
 Wheezing is easily heard with the stethoscope and is sometimes so loud that it can be heard by the owners.
 Occasionally, sneezing and vomiting are noted.